 I’ve made these Zucchini Flaxseed Muffins more times than I can count.
 Not only are they moist and totally yummy, but they are a great way to include some sneaky nutrition into a kid-favorite.
 I almost always make two batches, freeze one for later, and then ration them out for breakfast and snacks.

-But, before we get to the recipe, let’s look at some health motivation and thrifty tips that I think will motivate you to make these Zucchini Flaxseed Muffins.
+Now, before we get to the Zucchini Flaxseed Muffins recipe, let’s look at some health motivation and thrifty tips that I think will motivate you to make these.
 Shall we?

 #1 – Why Eat Flaxseed?